 1 – Largo de Cacilhas (or Largo Alfredo Diniz)

-3 – Cais do Ginjal
+3 – Ginjal Quay

 Despite the deterioration of the buildings, it still offers one of the most beautiful walks in the municipality of Almada, always parallel to the river.